 Ixianthes retzioides was discovered in the Groot Winterhoek Mountains above Tulbagh waterfall by Christian Ecklon (1795-1868) and Carl Zeyher (1799-1858) in 1831 while documenting the plants around Tulbagh.
 Ecklon, a Danish pharmacist and plant collector, settled in Cape Town in 1823 to further his experience.
 Zeyher, a German botanical collector came to the Cape in 1822.
 Ixianthus was named by the botanist Bentham in Hookers Botanical Magazine.
 The genus name is derived from Greek, but the reference is not very clear: ixos is mistletoe or birdlime; the genus Ixia was named for its viscous sap; anthos is flower; retzioides means 'like the genus Retzia'.

+Until recently, Ixianthes was included in the Scrophulariaceae, a large family with about 3 000 species with a cosmopolitan distribution, but molecular studies have shown that it belongs in the Stilbaceae, a smaller, mainly African family containing Stilbe and Retzia, and now also Ansastrabe, Bowkeria, Nuxia and Halleria.
 The best known is the tree fuschia, Halleria lucida, bearing tubular orange flowers and black edible berries.
 Other tree members include Bowkeria, Freylinia and Anastrabe.

 Research work by Dr Kim Steiner (formerly of Kirstenbosch) and Vim Whitehead (South African Museum, Cape Town) during 1996, show that river bells are pollinated by an oil collecting bee, Rediviva gigas.
 Oil secretion as a pollinator reward is rare among flowering plants and also found in the genus Diascia.